South Africa

 It was reported on ITV's Teletex service in mid-1996 that South Africa "was interested" in purchasing the TV Movie.
 However, as far as we can tell, no local TV station acquired the film for broadcast.

-But the TV Movie did subsequently air many years later on the Sci-Fi Channel's branch in Southern Africa; while this arm of the satellite station had much of the same material as its UK counterpart, it was a separate feed and had its own scheduled programming.
+The TV Movie aired several times in 2002 and 2003 on the Sci-Fi Channel's branch in Southern Africa; while this arm of the satellite station had much of the same material as its UK counterpart, it was a separate feed and had its own scheduled programming.

 See that PROFILE for further detail.